bhupendra-chouhan/NamasteReact/readme.md

 - Syntax to Initialize state variable in class component:

-  1. State variable are declared inside the constructor(){} function of a class component:
+  1. State variable are declared inside the `constructor()` function of a class component:

   ```
   constructor(props){